starlane-io/starlane/docs/content/docs/tutorial/lesson-1/index.md

 starlane serve
 ```

-Open a browser window and point it to `http::localhost:8080` --  you should see a STARLANE 404 page which is expected since we haven't configured anything yet.
+Open a browser window and point it to `http://localhost:8080/index.html` --  you should see a STARLANE 404 page which is expected since we haven't configured anything yet.

 ## CREATE THE LOCALHOST SPACE
 Next we are going to use the starlane command line to issue a command to create the 'localhost' space.
-A *Space* in Starlane is both the top of the address hierarchy used for Starlane's messaging AND the host or domain name.
+A **Space** in Starlane is both the top of the address hierarchy used for Starlane's messaging AND the host or domain name.
 Since we are running localy we will create a `localhost` space.

 ```bash
 starlane exec "create localhost<Space>"